Last updated October 12, 2019

 Trinity Bridge to Eby Hand Launch

 The second most popular float is from Trinity Bridge to Eby Hand Launch.
-This 2.5 km float is located upstream near Ashton Creek and takes about a half hour to hour.
+This 2.5 km float is located upstream near Ashton Creek and takes about a half hour to one hour.
 There are no exit points along the way, although the river is a bit faster here than in Enderby and the float is generally faster.
 There are numerous sandy areas along the way that makes a good resting place for lunches.

 This float is a little harder to access because there is less parking at both the enter and exit locations.
 The walk back is also much longer and takes about an hour.